stajichlab/FGMP/README.md

 The file contains several environmental variables that need to be set up by the user.

-FGMP:	- the path to the FGMP folder
+FGMP:the path to the FGMP folder

 WRKDIR:	- working directory	(where are the fasta files)

 FGMP uses a custom library Fgmp.pm.
 You need set the PERL5LIB environment variable